Cardiac services (heart)

-We have 13 consultant cardiothoracic surgeons and 14 consultant cardiologists as well as more than 12 visiting consultants.
+We have 17 cardiologists and 11 visiting cardiologists.
 Our cardiologists and cardiothoracic surgeons work closely together to ensure that the most appropriate clinical decisions are made in response to the needs and expectations of our patients.

 On average we undertake almost 8,135 cardiac admitted cases each year:

 The cardiac services are based in six wards of the hospital (see our facilities) and are backed by a wealth of experienced professional staff to ensure that patients and their relatives are physically and psychologically cared for during time spent under our care.

 The directorate is managed by the clinical director Dr Simon Fynn, Operational Manager Lorraine Archer and Head of Nursing Anne White.